 There has been a tendency to watch these areas over an extended period to determine if they are dangerous or not.
 Unfortunately, this philosophy leads to a situation in which a dangerous lesion may continue to prosper and grow into a later stage, hard to cure cancer.
 Any sore, discoloration, induration, prominent tissue, irritation, hoarseness, which does not resolve within a two week period on its own, with or without treatment, should be considered suspect and worthy of further examination or referral.
 Besides a routine visit to the dental office for regular examinations, it is the patient’s responsibility to be aware of changes in their oral environment.
 When these changes occur, they need to be brought to the attention of a qualified dental professional for examination.
 The dental professional needs to be current in the knowledge base necessary to make a proper diagnosis, and be competent in the proper screening procedures to identify oral cancer.

-There are two separate issues, discovery and diagnosis.
+There are two separate issues, discovery, and diagnosis.
 Discovery is the result of a thorough visual and manual examination.
 A protocol for a comprehensive oral cancer screening appears elsewhere in this section of the web site.
 It includes a systematic visual examination of all the soft tissues of the mouth, including the manual extension of the tongue to examine its base, a bimanual palpation of the floor of the mouth, and a digital examination of the borders of the tongue, and the lymph nodes surrounding the oral cavity and in the neck.
 New diagnostic aids, including lights, dyes, and other techniques are beginning to appear in the marketplace.
 While potentially making the discovery process more effective, it is still possible to do a comprehensive examination through a proper visual and tactile process without adjunctive devices.